GearoidReilly/Robo-Quest/README.md

 ### Prerequisites

 Before running the application, you will need to install the needed node js components.
-You will need to open the project folder in the command prompt and then type
+You will need to open the project folder in the command prompt and then type the following commands

 ```
 npm install node
+npm install --save @angular/material @angular/cdk @angular/animations
+npm install --save hammerjs
 ```
 to install the necessary components to run the app.